permguard/permguard/site/content/docs/0.1/policy-as-code/cedar/cedar-language.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
+**PermGuard** integrates `Cedar` as policy language.
+Here you can find the <a href="https://www.cedarpolicy.com/" target="_blank" rel="noopener noreferrer">official documentation</a>.

-Policies can be created using the `Cedar Policy Language`.
+Policies are written using the `Cedar Policy Language`.

-Below is a sample directory structure that includes the schema file and sample policy files:
+Below is an example directory structure with a schema file and sample policy files:

 ```plaintext
 .